Most people wish to grow up in a family setting with parents or guardians to take care of you.

 The controversial gospel singer spent most of his time on the streets.
 And just like street urchins, he ate from the bins.

 In past interviews, Ringtone has always narrated that his mother dumped him at the doorstep of a bar in Nairobi’s Tom Mboya Street and left him at the mercy of the streets of Nairobi.

 His uncle later found him and sent him to the village to stay with his grandmother who later passed away, leaving him once again at the mercy of the world.

 He was forced to flee to the streets where he did everything urchins do because his family had allegedly rejected him until when he was rescued by a good Samaritan.

-The flamboyant gospel singer also tasted the rough life of the streets.
+The late flamboyant gospel singer also tasted the rough life of the streets.

 In past interviews, Papa Dennis revealed that his parents passed away when he was very young and in Class 8, leaving behind three children.
 With no one to support or care for them, Denno had to turn to the streets to fend for himself and his siblings.

 “I’ve been through a lot, and growing up an orphan really takes a toll on you.
 It affected me after primary school seeing other kids go to high school while I couldn’t.
 It hurt a lot.
 So I started taking on menial jobs to survive.”

 He was later rescued by Sadat Muhindi, the CEO of Maliza Umaskini foundation that helps the needy and nurtures talent.
 Papa Dennis celebrated his birthday yesterday.